Skip to content

 Will it affect my transplant?

 Normal healing related redness should not affect your transplant.
-However, in some cases redness isn’t caused by normal healing and you will need to see your surgeon to check your recovery.
-These causes are listed below:
+However, in some cases redness isn’t caused by normal healing and you will need to see your surgeon to check your recovery and your transplanted follicles.

 1. Folliculitis (hair infection)